 2. You can repay your mortgage faster

-When you’re making interest payments, the old adage is true: time is money.
-To save yourself time on your home loan, you can refinance to a lower rate but keep your regular repayments the same.
-This takes a bit of discipline, of course, but it can result in some serious savings.
+When you’re making interest payments, the adage is true: time is money.
+So to save yourself time on your mortgage, you can refinance to a lower rate but keep your regular repayments the same, which takes a bit of discipline, but can result in some serious savings.

-If you’ve budgeted well and you’re comfortable with your home loan repayment at its current level, refinancing to save time on your home loan makes good sense.
-The more time you’re able to shave off, the more the savings will add up.
+If you budget well and you’re comfortable with your mortgage repayment at its current level, refinancing to repay your mortgage faster makes good sense.
+The more time you can shave off your loan, the more the savings add up.

-Now, suppose you refinanced to a sharp rate of 3.95% – certainly feasible in today’s home loan market – and you kept your monthly repayments steady at $2,685.
+Now, suppose you refinance to a sharp rate of 3.95% – certainly feasible in today’s mortgage market – and you keep your monthly repayments steady at $2,685.

-Your new rate would cut an amazing 4.1 years off your home loan term.
-Not only would it see you ridding yourself of home loan debt earlier, but you’d also save an incredible $144,700 as a result.
+Your new rate cuts a fantastic 4.1 years off your mortgage term.
+So not only do you rid yourself of mortgage earlier, but you also save an incredible $144,700 as a result.

-As you can see, if you can manage to keep up your current repayments while getting a better deal on your home loan, you can maximise your savings by minimising the number of years it takes to pay your mortgage.
+As you can see, if you can manage to maintain your current repayments while getting a better deal on your mortgage, you can maximise savings by minimising the number of years it takes to pay off your mortgage.

-You can find out more about how interest is calculated on your home loan in this guide
+You can discover more about how to calculate interest on your mortgage in this guide

 3. You can unlock equity

 Equity is the difference between the amount you owe on your home and its value.
-In the example above, if you took out a $500,000 home loan and owed $460,000, at a glance it would appear you have $40,000 in equity.
-However, this oversimplified view overlooks both the amount you actually paid for your home and the amount it’s grown in value since you bought it.
+Using the example above, if you take out a $500,000 mortgage and owe $460,000, at a glance, it appears you have $40,000 in equity.
+However, this oversimplified view overlooks both the amount you paid for your home and the amount it’s grown in value since you bought it.

 Over time, your home is likely to increase in value.
-Of course the property market can go through peaks and troughs, and it’s entirely possible for your home to lose value, but the predominant trend is for property values to increase over time.
+Of course, the property market can go through peaks and troughs, and your home may lose value, but the predominant trend is for property values to increase over time.

 With this in mind, let’s take another look at the example above.
-In our scenario, you originally took out a loan for $500,000.
-Assuming you had a 20% deposit when you bought your home, that would mean you purchased it for around $625,000.
-So, even ignoring any capital growth, once you’ve been paying your $500,000 for five years, you’ve built up $165,000 in equity.
+In our scenario, you initially take out a loan for $500,000.
+Then, assuming you had a 20% deposit when you bought your home, it means you purchased it for around $625,000.
+So, even ignoring any capital growth, once you pay your $500,000 for five years, you’ve built up $165,000 in equity.

 How can I refinance to unlock equity?

-When you’re refinancing, a bank will typically assess your current loan-to-value ratio (LVR) by looking at the value of your home, minus what you owe on it.
-It will then generally lend enough to bring your total LVR up to 80%.
+When refinancing, a bank typically assesses your current loan-to-value ratio (LVR) by looking at the value of your home minus what you owe on it.
+It then generally lends enough to bring your total LVR up to 80%.

-For example, in our hypothetical situation above, you would have built up $460,625 worth of equity.
-This means your current LVR is just over 50%.
-Given that most lenders will refinance your home loan up to 80% of its current value, this mean you would be able to borrow another 30%.
+For example, in our hypothetical situation above, you have built up $460,625 worth of equity, which means your current LVR is just over 50%.
+Given that most lenders refinance your mortgage up to 80% of its current value, it means you can borrow another 30%.

 $920,625 x 0.30 = $276,187.50.

-One of the most common reasons to unlock equity is to use it to invest.
-This could mean investing in any number of asset classes, including property.
+One of the standard reasons to unlock equity is to use it to invest, which could mean investing in many asset classes, including property.

-If you were the owner-occupier in the situation above and you refinanced your home loan to unlock nearly $277,000 of equity, you now have a healthy deposit to purchase an investment property.
+Suppose you are the owner-occupier in the situation above, and you refinance your mortgage to unlock $277,000 of equity.
+You now have a healthy deposit to purchase an investment property.
 Or, you could choose to invest in another asset class such as shares.
-If it’s likely that the asset you invest in will generate higher returns than the interest you pay on the amount you borrow, it could be a savvy move to refinance in order to unlock equity.
+If it’s likely that the asset you invest in generates higher returns than the interest you pay on the amount you borrow, it can be a savvy move to refinance to unlock equity.

-Alternatively, you could choose to use your equity to renovate your home.
+Alternatively, you can choose to use your equity to renovate your home.
 A well-planned renovation could add value to your home that outweighs the expense of accessing your equity.

-Refinancing to unlock equity in order to invest could also deliver tax benefits.
-If you choose to invest in assets such as an investment property or shares, you could take advantage of negative gearing concessions.
-Moreover, if you choose to invest in property you can deduct the interest on your home loan repayments.
+Refinancing to unlock equity to invest in could also deliver tax benefits.
+For example, if you choose to invest in assets such as an investment property or shares, you can take advantage of negative gearing concessions.
+Moreover, if you decide to invest in property, you can deduct the interest on your mortgage repayments.

 If you choose to use your equity to renovate, you may be able to claim depreciation benefits on the improvements you make.
-Regardless of which path you choose, it might be wise to speak to a financial adviser or tax professional to sort through your options.
+However, regardless of which path you choose, it might be wise to speak to a financial adviser or tax professional to discuss your options.

 4. You can get your finances back on track

-If you’ve had a rough patch in your finances, refinancing your home loan could help set you back on the path to financial security.
-There are a number of situations where refinancing might help you get your finances in order.
+If you’ve had a rough patch in your finances, refinancing your mortgage may help set you back on the path to financial security.
+There are several situations where refinancing might help you get your finances in order:

-If your original home loan was a specialist loan for people with bad credit, odds are you’re paying a very high rate.
-If you’ve been in your current specialist home loan for a few years and you’ve kept up with your repayments, you may be able to refinance into a traditional home loan for a much lower rate.
+If your original mortgage was a specialist loan for people with bad credit, odds are you’re paying a high rate.
+However, if you’ve had your current specialist mortgage for a few years and kept up with your repayments, you may be able to refinance into a traditional mortgage for a much lower rate.

-If you want to refinance out of a bad credit home loan, there are usually a few stipulations:
+If you want to refinance from a bad credit mortgage, there are usually a few stipulations:

-- You have to have paid any defaults, and they must no longer appear on your credit file.
+- You have to pay any defaults, and they must no longer appear on your credit file.

 - You need to have been regularly making your repayments on time for the last six months.

-- And you generally need to have built up enough equity in your home to owe 80% or less of the property’s value.
+- Plus, you generally need to have built up enough equity in your home to owe 80% or less of the property’s value.

-Bad credit home loans are not meant to be permanent solutions.
-Rather, they’re meant to help you get yourself back on track after a rough patch.
-If you’ve been diligent in managing your finances and you’ve been in your bad credit home loan for some time, it could be time to refinance.
+Lenders don’t mean Bad credit mortgages to be permanent solutions.
+Instead, lenders intend to help you get yourself back on track after a rough patch.
+For example, if you are diligent in managing your finances and have had your bad credit mortgage for some time, it could be time to refinance.

 If you want to consolidate your debt

-Some borrowers might find themselves in a situation where they’re comfortable with their home loan repayments, but are finding it a struggle to manage their other debts.
-One of the benefits of home loans is that they charge a very low interest rate in comparison to other forms of debt.
-This is where refinancing for debt consolidation could be a savvy move.
+Some borrowers might find themselves in a situation where they’re comfortable with their mortgage repayments but struggle to manage their other debt.
+However, one of the benefits of mortgages is that they charge a low interest rate in comparison to other forms of debt, which is where refinancing for debt consolidation could be a savvy move.

-The one caveat is that consolidating things like credit card debt and personal loans into your home loan may give you a lower interest rate, but it could also lengthen your loan term.
-Instead of paying off your credit card or personal loan over the span of a few years, that debt will now be stretched out over 30 years.
-This could see you pay more interest in the long run.
+The one caveat is that consolidating things like credit card debt and personal loans into your mortgage may give you a lower interest rate, but it could also lengthen the loan term.
+Instead of repaying your credit card or personal loan over a few years, your debt stretches out over 30 years, which will see you pay more interest in the long run.

 If you’re in arrears

-Being in arrears means that you’ve fallen behind on your home loan repayments.
-This is a serious situation that, if left unresolved, could see you lose your home.
+Being in arrears means that you’ve fallen behind on your mortgage repayments, which is a serious situation, and if it is left unresolved, could see you lose your home.

 And there’s more good news.

-As mentioned above, most specialist home loans aren’t meant to be a permanent situation.
-They’re meant as a temporary solution to help you through a rough patch.
-While you might pay a higher rate for a few years, you should eventually be able to refinance again once you’ve gotten your repayments back under control.
-And paying a higher rate for a couple of years is almost always preferable to losing your home.
+As mentioned above, most specialist mortgages aren’t meant to be a permanent situation.
+Instead, they are a temporary solution to help you through a rough patch.
+So while you might pay a higher rate for a few years, you should eventually be able to refinance again once you get your repayments back under control.
+Plus, paying a higher rate for a few years is almost always preferable to losing your home.

-Price isn’t the only factor that differentiates home loans.
-While many of us only pay attention to the interest rate when we’re comparing our options, it can be just as important to look at the features available on different home loans.
+Price isn’t the only factor that differentiates mortgages.
+While many of us only pay attention to the interest rate when comparing our options, it can be just as important to look at the features available on different mortgages.

-The right features could give you added flexibility, help you pay your home loan off faster or streamline your banking products.
-If your home loan doesn’t have features that help you take charge of your finances, it could be time to think about refinancing.
+The right features can give you added flexibility, help you repay your mortgage faster or streamline your banking products.
+On the other hand, if your mortgage doesn’t have features that allow you to take charge of your finances, it could be time to consider refinancing.

 - Offset accounts.
-An offset account is a transaction account linked to your mortgage.
-It enables you to minimise the amount of interest you’re charged on your loan, and potentially pay it off much faster.
-When interest is calculated on your home loan, your lender subtracts the amount that’s in your offset account.
-If you have a $400,000 home loan with $50,000 sitting in an offset account, your lender will only calculate interest on $350,000.
-It means more of your regular repayment will go toward paying down your principal, or the original amount you borrowed, and you’ll pay your home loan off faster as a result.
+An offset mortgage is a transaction account linked to your mortgage.
+It lets you minimise the interest your lender charges on the loan and potentially repay it faster.
+When you calculate interest on your mortgage, your lender subtracts the amount in your offset account.
+So, for example, if you have a $400,000 mortgage with $50,000 sitting in an offset account, your lender only calculates interest on $350,000.
+It means more of your regular repayment goes toward paying down the principal or the original amount you borrowed, and you pay off your mortgage faster as a result.

 - Extra repayments.
-Making extra repayments, even if they’re small amounts, can add up to serious savings over the life of your loan.
-Let’s look at an example: If you have a $500,000 home loan at 4% interest over a 30-year term, you’ll be making monthly repayments of $2,387.08.
-The total amount you’d pay over the life of the loan would be $859,347.53.
-Now let’s say that after the first year of your home loan, you started kicking in an extra $100 every month.
-This might not seem like much, but over the life of a 30-year loan it really adds up.
-You’d save $28,099.95 and knock two years and one month off your home loan.
+Even if they’re small amounts, making additional repayments can add up to serious savings over the life of your loan.
+Let’s look at an example: If you have a $500,000 mortgage at 4% interest over a 30-year term, you’ll make monthly repayments of $2,387.08.
+The total amount you pay over the life of the loan is $859,347.53.
+Now let’s say that after the first year of your mortgage, you start repaying an extra $100 every month, which might not seem like much, but it adds up over the life of a 30-year loan.
+You’ll save $28,099.95 and knock two years and one month off your mortgage.

 - Package features.
-Some home loans offer you the ability to bundle a number of banking products together for a single fee.
-Rather than pay separate fees for your home loan, transaction accounts and credit cards, you can combine all your products for one annual fee.
+Some mortgages let you bundle together several banking products for a single fee.
+For example, you can combine your products for one annual fee rather than pay separate charges for your mortgage, transaction accounts, and credit cards.
 These are usually known as package loans.
-Package loans generally offer discounts on a lender’s home loan interest rates, and these discounts can be substantial enough to dramatically outweigh the amount you’ll end up paying in fees.
+In addition, package loans typically offer discounts on a lender’s mortgage interest rates, and these discounts can be substantial enough to outweigh the amount you end up paying in fees dramatically.

 When shouldn’t you refinance?